addison-ch/addison-ch/README.md

 I'm a software engineer currently working on AI infra for evals.

 Originally from Canada, I studied Computer Science at the University of Waterloo.
-During my undergrad, I had the chance to learn from awesome mentors during my internships at Apple, Tesla, and Datadog.
+During my undergrad, I had the chance to learn from awesome mentors through my internships at Apple, Tesla, and Datadog.

 I enjoy working on challenging engineering problems and building well-crafted products.
 I consider myself a generalist engineer -- my experience has been broad, from systems software deployed on millions of electric vehicles to scalable high-throughput backend services.